famiu/feline.nvim/USAGE.md

 The default padding amount is 3 for line number and 2 for column number.

 If you wish, you can also use a custom format for the position provider using the `format` provider option.
-All occurences of `{line}` and `{col}` in the `format` string will be replaced with the line number and column number, respectively.
+All occurrences of `{line}` and `{col}` in the `format` string will be replaced with the line number and column number, respectively.
 For example:

 ```lua
 format = 'Ln {line}, Col {col}'